 "Why didn't you contact us!"

 "You'd normally go to Yugi's place, wouldn't you?
-Why did you—"
+Why—"

-"It was late.
-I didn't want to be an imposition."
+"It was night.
+I thought it would be an imposition."

 Atem thought for a moment.

-There was the question of how to put it accurately.
+There was the problem of how to put it accurately.

 "He's putting me up."